-The first 90 days of a newly employed classified employee's contract shall be a probationary period.
-"Day" shall be defined as one work day regardless of full-time or part-time status of the employee.
-New employees, regardless of experience shall be subject to this probationary period
+The first 90 days of a newly employed classified employee's employment agreement shall be a probationary period.
+"Day" shall be defined as one work day regardless of full-time or parttime status of the employee.
+New employees, regardless of experience, shall be subject to this probationary period.